 Flores seems a bit extinct and boring, but undoubtedly a beautiful town.
 Also, a starting point to the famous Mayan ruins Tikal.
 To the greatest extent, travelers based in Flores for Tikal, as some accommodations are offered.
 However, there isn’t much to do in Flores.

 Also, Belize is close by, likely most of the travelers pursue their trip by crossing the border.

 One may wonder why this place is so popular, not only for Tikal.
 The truth is: We have been touring in Guatemala for ten days.
 Travelers come from everywhere, but that is likely to happen if traveling in December.
 So many people from Europe, America, and Russia evade the cold winter.
 Going on a trip at this time of the year is indisputably the case.

 Some Places are Not On The Tourist Trail

 We visited four places in Guatemala, and one of the towns we visited really gave us a kick of surprise.
 The day before, we wandered through the small town of Rio Dulce and barely met any tourists.
 Such a superb feeling, tourists are not around.
 At first, we thought we were in the wrong place.

 No, it was the right place.
 It is just that everyone follows the same route while traveling in Guatemala.
 And Rio Dulce is not on the tourist trail for most people.

-The bus came from somewhere and was usually scheduled at 3:30 pm.
+The bus came from somewhere and was scheduled at 3:30 pm.
 However, it was delayed and arrived at 5:00 pm.
 It was expectable as what we heard from other travelers.

 We haven’t much experience with local buses in Guatemala; it is, in fact, the first public bus we had.

-We use shuttles while touring in the country.
+We use shuttles while touring the country.
 Maybe not the cheapest way, but they are at least on time.
 There’s no shuttle from Rio Dulce to Flores, so we don’t have the options.
-By the way, to a significant extent, we reached Flores that day.
-Usually, I don’t appreciate arriving at night, mainly if I’m unfamiliar with the area.
+By the way, the most important we reached Flores that day.
+Usually, I don’t like arriving at night, mainly if I’m unfamiliar with the area.

 Arriving in Flores at night